Cyb10101/notes/System/Linux/Secure-Boot/Secure-Boot.md

 ## Module signing for drivers

+*Note: Must be run after new kernel update!*

 When the secure boot has been activated, some drivers have to be signed.

 See file: [module-signing.sh](module-signing.sh)